2le/style_guide/style-guide-for-readme-files.md

 * **Getting Started**
   - installation & prerequisites
   - how to run examples and tests
+    - include a `Procfile` to start any necessary servers or daemon processes
   - location of:
     - code
     - issue tracker